 Interoute is the owner-operator of one of Europe’s largest networks and a global cloud services platform, which encompasses 15 data centers, 17 virtual data centers and 51 colocation centers, with connections to over 195 additional third-party data centers across Europe.

-The Goodwin Private Equity team was led by partners Gemma Roberts in London, Jay Schifferli in Washington, D.C. and Anna Dodson in Boston and included partners James Barri, Simon Fulbrook, Janet Andolina and Sarah Priestly, and counsel Melissa Schwab Wright, and associates Reid Bagwell, Dylan Brown, Anna Cooklin, Dennis O’Reilly, Richard Hughes, Elle Metzger, Tessa Parkes, Autri Saha, Kyle Pine and Andrew Wilson.
+The Goodwin Private Equity team was led by partners Gemma Roberts in London, Jay Schifferli in Washington, D.C. and Anna Dodson in Boston and included partners James Barri, Simon Fulbrook, Janet Andolina, counsel Melissa Schwab Wright, and associates Reid Bagwell, Dylan Brown, Anna Cooklin, Dennis O’Reilly, Richard Hughes, Elle Metzger, Tessa Parkes, Autri Saha, Kyle Pine and Andrew Wilson.

 For additional details on the acquisition, please read the press release.